 If it is painful to catch your breath or you have pain on the breastbone and surrounding cartilage, your doctor will be able to advise you on how to relieve the pain, such as rest, heat and/or Ice on the affected area, anti-inflammatory medication to reduce inflammation, OTC (over-the-counter) pain medications, physical therapy and ultrasound treatment, or small cortisone injections to reduce inflammation in the costals (only in severe cases).

-As always, I also recommend magnesium.
-Soaking in a warm Epsom salt bath helps to relieve pain.
+Try soaking in a warm Epsom salts bath to help to relieve pain.
 Science is slowly catching up to the old tried-and-true methods.
 A new study on rats to be printed in The Journal of Physiology confirms clinical experience that magnesium decreases nerve pain.
 Magnesium is a main component in the AFA Blue-Green Algae, which I am wild about!
 In fact, it is grown wild!

 Learning to Breath Properly